jackpham1510/notes/working-experiences/vng-zalo.md

 # Zalo

-I worked in Zalo for a year
+I worked in Zalo over a year

 Overall, I work on two main projects.